nhsconnect/spine-eps-tracker/pages/develop/develop_use_case_search_for_prescriptions_with_detail.md

   - If both `earliestDate` and `latestDate` are supplied and `latestDate` is earlier than `earliestDate` no prescriptions will be found.
 2. message version indicates the version of the message response and is not used as part of the search.

-{% include note.html content="The additional “version” parameter which is not required in this release." %}

 ## API Usage ##

 ### Request Operation ###